-- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) How well does the offeror describe their processes for securing confidential data? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 7) To what degree is the proposal practical and feasible?
+- 1) How well does the management plan support all the project requirements and logically lead to the deliverables required in the RFP? - 2) Did the offeror provide details on personnel assigned, lines of authority, etc? - 3) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? - 4) How well does the offeror describe their daily operations? - 5) Did the offeror give details on their employees, plans for staff call outs, etc?

 SEC.
-5.08 CONTRACT COST (COST PROPOSAL)
+5.07 FEE PROPOSAL

-Overall, 40% of the total evaluation points will be assigned to cost.
-After the procurement officer applies any applicable preferences, the offeror with the lowest total cost will receive the maximum number of points allocated to cost per 2 AAC 12.260(c).
-The point allocations for cost on the other proposals will be determined using the following formula:
+Overall, 40% of the total evaluation points will be assigned to the fee proposed by the offeror.
+After the procurement officer applies any applicable preferences, the offeror with the highest proposed fee will receive the maximum number of points allocated to cost per 2 AAC 12.260(c).
+The point allocations for the proposed fee on the other proposals will be determined using the following formula:

-[(Price of Lowest Cost Proposal) x (Maximum Points for Cost)] \div (Cost of Each Higher Priced Proposal)
+[(Price of Highest Cost Proposal) x (Maximum Points for Cost)] ÷ (Cost of Each Lower Priced Proposal)